Nature and fine cuisine on the river’s north shore, between Montréal and the city of Québec, in Lanaudière and Mauricie.

 There is a sugar shack that is open year-round, not just in the spring!
 At the Cabane à sucre Chez Dany, Québec customs are very much alive, including traditional music, meals based on maple syrup and taffy on snow.

-At times running along the St. Lawrence River, King’s Road is the country’s oldest ridable road.
-It’s an attraction in and of itself, with heritage buildings as well as the Gilles-Villeneuve Museum in Berthierville, honouring a car racing legend.
+At times running along the St. Lawrence River, the Chemin du Roy is the country’s oldest ridable road.
+It’s an attraction in and of itself, with heritage buildings.

 Musée d’art de Joliette